dkitley1975/Project-1/README.md

     - To test the newsletter sign up, I have signed up for the yoga newsletter multiple times ensuring that it works as expected and after sign up displays the thank you for signing up message.
     - I have also opened the website in various browsers (safari, google chrome, mozilla firefox, Edge) to make ensure the sign up form displays as expected.<p>&nbsp;</p>

--  Font Awesome
+-  Footer Social Icons
+    - Links - these were checked to ensure they open open in the correct platforms, on mobile testing they opened up the appropriate application.
+On desktop they opened the correct website.
-    - Footer Icons - Whilst checking the site  across multiple platforms, I noticed a GET fa-brands-400.woff2 error had accured.
-When checking on different browsers the icons disappeared.
-I rolled back the site a couple of iterations to check my code and the error continued.
-I have decide to self host the fonts and the error has since stopped.<p>&nbsp;</p>
+     - Social Font Awesome Icons - Whilst checking the site across multiple platforms, I noticed a GET fa-brands-400.woff2 error had accured.
+When cross checking on different browsers the icons also disappeared.
+I rolled back the site a couple of iterations to check my code and the error continued, after readding the icons to the site the issue remained.
+The issue was also appearing on other random websites, after this I decide to self host the icons and the error has since stopped.<p>&nbsp;</p>

 ### Validator Testing